bymarcogr/react/lesson1/coreconcepts/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npm run test-e2e`

+To run web driver io end to end tests located in /tests/integration-tests/specs/, it is declares in wdio.conf.js specs property.
+Screenshots saved in ./tests/integration-tests/screenshots

+**Note: Before run e2e tests, execute npm start in a separate console, it will run the react app before tests begin**

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).